mre/endler.dev/content/2025/choosing-rust/index.md

 > "They don't know how to actually solve problems, just chase trends"

-Talk about dismissing the technical expertise of maintainers who've been working on these projects for years and understand the pain points better than anyone.
+Talk about dismissing the technical expertise of maintainers who've been working on these projects for years or decades and understand the pain points better than anyone.

 If they were just chasing trends, they wouldn't be maintaining these projects in the first place!
 These people are some of the most experienced developers in the world, and yet people want to tell them how to do their jobs.

 > "It's part of the woke mind virus infecting software"

 Imagine thinking memory safety is a political conspiracy.
-The closest thing is the [White House's technical report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) which recommends memory-safe languages for government software.
 Apparently preventing buffer overflows is now an ideological stance.
+The closest thing is the [White House's technical report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) which recommends memory-safe languages for government software and mandating memory safety for software receiving federal funding is a pretty reasonable take.

 ## Conclusion

-I could go on, but I think you get the point.
+I could go on, but I think you get my point.

 People who give Rust an honest chance know that it offers advantages in terms of memory safety, concurrency, and maintainability.
 It's not about chasing hype but about long-term investment in software quality.